Kyriosity/read-write/readme+/dev/code/readme+/code-quality.md

 Primarily, poor-quality code is written much faster and cheaper.
 And as it does the job counter-arguments fade.

 Benefits of quality code lag<sup>:family_man_woman_boy_boy:</sup> as well as exponentially growing issues from bad software parts.
-The point when controllable chaos goes out of control may be crucial but lay far in the next releases (when its creators are safely on other projects).\
+The point when controllable chaos goes out of control, or a security breach opens may be crucial but lay far in the next releases (when its creators are safely on other projects).\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:family_man_woman_boy_boy:</sup>&nbsp;<sub>for all beneficiaries: users, customers, developers, project organizers</sub>

 Not every developer will self-reflect on "submit and forget" work, and not every project management will draw a golden section between profanity and academism.

-## Appendix 1 (of 2).
+## Appendix 1 (of 1).
 Mediocre code - why

-Apart from environments where good code won't bloom<sup>:wilted_flower:</sup> or shall not be planted<sup>:desert:</sup> even motivated intelligent teams may not achieve high quality upt to the end of a big project.
+Apart from environments where good code won't bloom<sup>:wilted_flower:</sup> or shall not be planted<sup>:desert:</sup> even motivated intelligent teams may not achieve high quality up to the end of a big project.
 To name a few reasons:

 + overhead of formal processes at the expense of development and communication,
 + "egocentrism": low feedback (code review, pair programming, coaching) and reluctance to learn (also from critique),